This article will help you read and understand your pathology report for acute appendicitis.

 If your doctor suspects acute appendicitis they will order bloodwork and radiology imaging such as an ultrasound or CT scan.
 Your bloodwork will commonly show high numbers of immune cells called white blood cells (WBC).
 An ultrasound or CT scan will usually show an enlarged appendix.
 Acute appendicitis is most commonly treated by removing the appendix.
 Your appendix will then be sent for examination by a pathologist.

-When your pathologist examines your appendix under the microscope, they will look for several features in order to make the diagnosis of acute appendicitis:
+When your pathologist examines your appendix under the microscope, they will look for several features in order to make the diagnosis of acute appendicitis.
+These features include:

 Acute inflammation means that neutrophils were seen in the wall of the appendix.
 These neutrophils often combine with bacteria to form pus.
 Neutrophils are required to make the diagnosis of acute appendicitis.